bento-platform/takuan/authz_plugins/bento/README.md

 # Bento authorization

-This is the authorization middleware used to authorize TDS requests with the [Bento Authorization Service](https://github.com/bento-platform/bento_authorization_service).
+This is the authorization middleware used to authorize Takuan requests with the [Bento Authorization Service](https://github.com/bento-platform/bento_authorization_service).

 ## Contents